Monkiwarmakchin/DistributedSystemsCollection/README.md

 # DistributedSystemsCollection
-A compendium of a lot of exercises that I develop for my distributed systems course in the university.
-Made mostly with Java and tested in Microsoft Azure.
+A compendium of a lot of exercises that I develop for my distributed systems course in the university, ranging from sockets, multithreading, synchronized threads, multicast, memory hierarchy, algorithms against mutual exclusion; to Java RMI, JSON (GSON specifically) and Web Services in REST.
+Made mostly with Java and aplied in Microsoft Azure.